2021: Tails and Tales

 How do I order summer paper materials?

-What paper materials do I get at no cost?
+What materials do I get with the voucher?

 What if I am at a branch library?

-You will need to bundle your stats with the main branch.
-We can’t accept separate orders for branches – we need one order per organization.
-You will get one shipment for paper materials and one manual code.
+You will need to bundle your stats and order with the main branch.
 We also ask for one summer library program contact person who will be responsible for disseminating summer information and materials amongst all branches.

 Artwork, Copyright & Credit Lines: